-Prophylactic measures against the development of hyperuricemia should be undertaken prior to the initiation of chemotherapy.
+Prophylactic measures against the development of hyperuricemia should be undertaken before initiation of chemotherapy.
 Drugs that increase serum urate levels or produce acidic urine (eg, thiazides and salicylates) should be discontinued if possible.
-Alkalinization of the urine should be initiated to maintain a urine pH > 7.0.
-Usually, sodium bicarbonate solution (50–100 mmol/L) is added to IV fluids and then adjusted so that an alkaline urinary pH is maintained.
-The carbonic anhydrase inhibitor acetazolamide (Diamox) may be used to increase the effects of alkalinization.
-It is important to remember that alkalinization is secondary to the overall goal of decreasing urinary uric acid concentration by increasing urinary volume.
+Alkalinization of the urine should be initiated to maintain a urine pH greater than 7.
+Usually, sodium bicarbonate solution (50 to 100 mmol/L) is added to intravenous fluids and then adjusted so that an alkaline urine pH is maintained.
+The carbonic anhydrase inhibitor acetazolamide may be used to increase the effects of alkalinization.
+It is important to remember that alkalinization is secondary to the overall goal of decreasing urinary uric acid concentration by increasing urine volume.

-Allopurinol, a xanthine oxidase inhibitor, is the mainstay of drug treatment and may be started 1–2 days prior to cytotoxic treatment.
-Dosages range from 300–600 mg/d, and therapy is usually continued for 1–2 weeks or until the danger of hyperuricemia has passed.
+Allopurinol, a xanthine oxidase inhibitor, is the mainstay of drug treatment and may be started 1 to 2 days before cytotoxic treatment.
+Dosages range from 300 to 600 mg/d, and therapy is usually continued for 1 to 2 weeks or until the danger of hyperuricemia has passed.

 Rasburicase (Elitek) is an antihyperuricemia drug.
 It has been approved by the FDA for malignancy-associated hyperuricemia in pediatric patients but is also used in adults.
 The usual pediatric dose is 0.15 or 0.2 mg/kg IV over 30 minutes for 5 days.
-The usual adult dosage is 0.15–0.2 mg/kg/d in limited studies.
+The usual adult dosage is 0.15 to 0.2 mg/kg/d, based on limited studies.

-Acute oliguria In patients who develop acute oliguria, ureteral obstruction by urate calculi should be considered.
+In patients in whom acute oliguria develops, ureteral obstruction by urate calculi should be considered.
 This condition should be evaluated by ultrasonography or CT.
-Administration of IV contrast agents for pyelography should be avoided, as they may increase the risk of acute tubular necrosis.
+Administration of intravenous contrast agents for pyelography should be avoided, because they may increase the risk of acute tubular necrosis.

-Tumor lysis syndrome occurs due to the rapid release of intracellular contents into the bloodstream, leading to life-threatening concentrations.
-If the resulting metabolic abnormalities remain uncorrected, patients may develop renal failure and sudden death.
+Tumor lysis syndrome occurs as a result of the rapid release of intracellular contents into the bloodstream, leading to life-threatening concentrations.
+If the resulting metabolic abnormalities remain uncorrected, renal failure may develop followed by sudden death.

 Other predisposing factors include volume depletion, concentrated acidic urine pH, and excessive urinary uric acid excretion rates.